caseyquintin/DataEntryAPI/README.md

 🪲**Current Bugs**🪲

 ***New Container Modal***
-⏹️ Actual/Estimate dropdowns are using boolean.
+✅ Actual/Estimate dropdowns are using boolean.

 ***Inline***
 ✅ Date pickers don't work.
-⏹️ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
+✅ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
-⏹️ Cascading DDs are still malfunctioning if changed too quickly
+⏹️ Cascading DDs are still malfunctioning if changed too quickly ⏹️ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.

 ***Single Edit***
 ✅ If field is cleared, old value remains instead of being submitted as NULL.